Politics of Nigeria: Legislative branch

 The legislators are elected to either the House of Representatives or the Senate to be representatives of their constituencies and to pass legislation to benefit the public.
 The legislative process consists of bills being drafted and presented in either of the two chambers.
 These bills can only become national law once they are approved by the president of Nigeria who can veto bills.

-The President of the Senate is currently Ahmed Ibrahim Lawan, who was elected to the senate in 2007, and the Speaker of the House is Femi Gbajabiamila, who has been Nigeria's 9th Speaker of the House of Representatives since 2019.
+The current president of the Senate is Godswill Akpabio, who was first elected to the senate in 2015, and the speaker of the House is Tajudeen Abbas, he was first elected into the Nigerian House of Representatives in 2011, and was elected speaker in 2023.
 Each member of the National Assembly of Nigeria can be elected to more than two four-year terms.
-Recently, the Legislative branch has been misusing its position as a check on the power of the president and his cabinet.
+Recently, the legislative branch has been misusing its position as a check on the power of the president and his cabinet.
 Legislators have been known to utilize their power for not only law-making, but as a means of political intimidation and a tool to promote individual monetary success.

 Senators are paid a salary equivalent to over $2,200 USD a month, supplemented by expenses of $37,500 USD a month (2018 figures).

 Judicial branch

-The National Judicial Council serves as an independent executive body, separating the judiciary arm of government from the executive arm of government.The judicial branch is made up of the Supreme Court of Nigeria, the Court of Appeals, the High Courts, and other trial courts such as the Magistrates', Customary, Sharia and other specialized courts.
+The judicial branch is made up of the Supreme Court of Nigeria, the Court of Appeals, the high courts, and other trial courts such as the magistrates', customary, Sharia and other specialized courts.
 The National Judicial Council serves as an independent executive body, insulating the judiciary from the executive arm of government.
-According to the 1999 constitution, the Supreme Court has both original and appellate jurisdictions (the power to reverse, modify and change a decision or ruling made by a lower court), Appellate jurisdiction exists for both the civil law and criminal law, the supreme court has the sole authority and jurisdiction to entertain appeals from Court of Appeal, having appellate jurisdiction over all lower federal courts and highest state courts.
-Decisions and rulings by the court are binding and absolute on all courts in Nigeria except the Supreme Court itself.The Supreme Court is presided over by the Chief Justice of Nigeria and thirteen associate justices, who are appointed by the President of Nigeria on the recommendation of the National Judicial Council.
+According to the 1999 constitution, the Supreme Court has both original and appellate jurisdictions (the power to reverse, modify and change a decision or ruling made by a lower court).
+Appellate jurisdiction exists for both the civil law and criminal law, the supreme court has the sole authority and jurisdiction to entertain appeals from Court of Appeal, having appellate jurisdiction over all lower federal courts and highest state courts.
+Decisions and rulings by the court are binding and absolute on all courts in Nigeria except the Supreme Court itself.
+The Supreme Court is composed of the chief justice of Nigeria and other justices not more than 21 including the chief justice, appointed by the president of Nigeria on the recommendation of the National Judicial Council.
 These justices are subject to confirmation by the Senate.